R: Rudd - Rylands

 We last saw Sean wrestling around the Isle of Magic some forty years ago, and would welcome news of what happened next.

-Well known 1960's wrestler and television referee, and the third man in the Count Bartelli versus Kendo Nagasaki loser to unmask match at Hanley.
-From Stoke on trent, Staffordshire, Stan was a contemporary of Jim Mellor, and the two of them trained together at the boxing and wrestling gym behind The Black Boy Public House in Cobridge.
+A man remembered fondly by many fans as a television referee and, notably, the third man in the ring for the Count Bartelli versus Kendo Nagasaki loser to unmask match at Hanley.
+From Stoke on trent, Staffordshire, George William Stanley Rylands was born on 30th June, 1923.
+He was a contemporary of Jim Mellor, and the two of them trained together at the boxing and wrestling gym behind The Black Boy Public House in Cobridge.
+We find Stan wrestling in 1947 shortly after leaving the Royal Navy, opponents that included Red Callaghan, Alan Colbeck, Tommy Mann and Danny Flynn.
+Whilst those men went on to long and illustrious careers Stan was not so fortunate.
 Stan's wrestling career was cut short by a broken leg, which led to his career as the third man in the ring.
-Also bestowed on the grateful wrestling public his son, Bobby Ryan.
-Stan Rylands died in October, 1982.
+As the resident referee at the Victoria Hall in Hanley it was Stan on duty to referee the 1966 match in which Kendo Nagasaki defeated Count Bartelli.
+We owe more gratitude to Stan, and wife Doris who he married in 1945, as they also bestowed on the grateful wrestling public his son, Bobby Ryan.
+Stan Rylands died in September, 1982.